 In 2012 the American Medical Association conducted an analysis of the research into probiotics and AAD.
 In total, they examined 82 individual scientific studies – a huge amount of data.
 In their conclusion they wrote that, “The principal finding of this review is that using probiotics as adjunct therapy reduces the risk of AAD [Antibiotic Associated Diarrhea]”.

 In other words, taking probiotics during your course of antibiotics will support your digestive system as well as your immune system.
 By quickly replacing the beneficial bacteria that you have lost, you are able to minimize the negative effects of the antibiotics on your body.

 In fact, during the next few years I expect more and more doctors to recommend taking probiotics along with their prescribed antibiotics.
 The best way to take your probiotics is a few hours apart from the antibiotics.
 That will ensure that the antibiotics kill as few of the probiotic bacteria as possible.

 Probiotics – They Really Work

 Possibly the most important lesson that we can take from all this research is that probiotics really do make a difference.
 If you were worried about how effective probiotic supplements can be, these studies show that they have a real, measurable effect on your digestive system and immune system.

-In my Ultimate Candida Diet program, I describe exactly how to integrate probiotics into your Candida treatment for the best results.
+In my Ultimate Candida Diet program, Dr Eric and I describe exactly how to integrate probiotics into your Candida treatment for the best results.
 By following a good anti-Candida plan based on a low-sugar diet, probiotics, antifungals and a few lifestyle changes, you can eliminate your Candida for good.